jekyll/jekyll/README.markdown

 ### Backers

-Thank you to all our backers! 🙏 [Become a backer](https://opencollective.com/jekyll#backer)
+Thank you to all our backers! 🙏

 [![Jekyll Backers](https://opencollective.com/jekyll/backers.svg?width=890)](https://opencollective.com/jekyll#backers)

+Visit [Become a backer](https://opencollective.com/jekyll#backer) for more information.

 ## License